 Exams and Tests

-The child usually will show normal intelligence.
-Examination of the infant may reveal a variety of problems, including:
+The child most often will show normal intelligence.
+An exam of the infant may reveal a variety of problems, including:

 Genetic tests can help identify gene changes linked to this condition.